arismelachroinos/lscript/README.txt

 Welcome to the LAZY script

-I AM NOT RESPONSIBLE HOW YOU USE THIS TOOL.BE LEGGAL AND NOT STUPID.
+I AM NOT RESPONSIBLE HOW YOU USE THIS TOOL.BE LEGAL AND NOT STUPID.

 This script will make your life easier, and of course faster.